mm80843/T3.5/docs/Benef/PBN__Benef_791.md

 # __Improved flexibility and agility__

-## Name of the Benefit

-Adapting organizational structures and processes to navigate disruption

 ## Description of Benefits pertaining to Beneficiaries

 * [Enhanced ability to respond to changing circumstances and seize opportunities](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_859.md)